 Micro-greens, micro herbs or micro leaves, are simply the seedlings of leafy herbs and plants that we would usually allow to grow to full size before harvesting.

 All micro-greens are grown in the same way, sown into compost and placed in the light.
-They are so tiny that they can be grown all year round, on a windowsill indoors.
+They’re so tiny that they can be grown all year round, on a windowsill indoors.
 They can be grown in just about anything, from seed trays and old yoghurt pots to pieces of guttering, and should be ready to harvest just one or two weeks after sowing.

-Ensure a constant micro-green supply by sowing successionally every week, so that new leaves should be ready to harvest just as the last batch is ending.
+Ensure a constant supply of micro-greens by sowing successionally every week, so that new leaves should be ready to harvest just as the last batch is ending.
 Most are ready to pick just a few days after germinating and have all the flavour of the fully grown plants, bringing a concentrated, flavoursome burst of taste to your favourite dishes.

 - Choose a variety of leaves and herbs that you like to eat – there’s no point in growing leaves that you don’t like the taste of

 - You can buy micro greens seeds in your local garden centre or online.
 Regular herb or salad leaf seeds are perfect – you just harvest the leaves sooner than you would for a traditional harvest

 - You can also buy bespoke micro greens kit – see below for links to suppliers